Subscribe to our newsletter to follow our newly released projects, services and special offers!

 Medical technology company contacted us for help with its expensive complex surgical navigation equipment which software had a lot of significant shortcomings requiring fixing.

-The project goal was to enhance the exiting software, improve the source code structure, system's reliability, simplify the software installation and update.
+The project goal was to enhance the existing software, improve the source code structure, system's reliability, simplify the software installation and update.

 Hardware consists of two functionally unrelated modules.
 One is used to take pictures and another converts these pictures into a full 3D-reconstruction of the anatomical structures, which is later displayed on a 30'' high-resolution screen .